 Changes in Mood or Environment

-• Sudden shifts in the workplace atmosphere can feel unsettling, especially for ADHD women who are already sensitive to emotional cues.
-If you’ve experienced past trauma or complicated family relationships, workplace mood changes may be particularly stressful.
+• Negative or unhappy work environments can significantly impact morale.
+Sudden shifts in workplace atmosphere can feel especially unsettling for ADHD women, who tend to be highly attuned to emotional cues.
+If you've experienced past trauma or come from complicated family dynamics, these changes in mood or tension at work may feel even more stressful, triggering heightened anxiety or discomfort.

 Breaking the Cycle: How ADHD Can Be a Strength